Unique Aspects of the Internal Medicine Residency Program

 Residents Across the Internal Medicine Residency Program

 Currently there are 148 residents in the Internal Medicine Residency Program, including residents in the following areas:

 - Categorical PGY1

 - Preliminary PGY1

-Our Med-Peds program has 16 residents, and we have three Medical Genetics/Internal Medicine residents.
+Our Med-Peds program has 16 residents, and we have four Medical Genetics/Internal Medicine residents.

 PGY1 Positions Available

 We have the following PGY1 internal medicine residency positions available, including:

 - 30 Categorical positions

 - 2 Harrington Physician-Scientist Pathway